Rakeela/dragora-notes/2021-5-17-One-Hundred-and-Third.md

 Lately I've been using my fasting app not for fasting, but just to mark periods where I'm not eating.
 I've been using it as an anti-snacking app.
 It shows me intervals in which I was snacking-okay and intervals in which I was snacking-not.
 If I went without eating long enough to spend time in ketosis, it tells me that.

 ---
+Random thought:  The ideal for a dating sim shouldn't be to impress the player with what's in the game.
+The ideal for a dating sim should be to impress the player with what it inspires the player to imagine.
+A wildly successful dating sim would be measured by its fanfic community.

+---
 Back to [[day-post-archive]]